marciopocebon/covid19-diy-resources/README.md

 # GoVanguard COVID-19 DIY Resources
 ![](https://govanguard.com/wp-content/uploads/2020/04/COVID-Resources-Header-1-1030x402.jpg)

 This is an ongoing compilation of resources we have found helpful for protecting yourself and helping others during the COVID-19 pandemic.
+For anyone who wants to read more, we write about some of our PPE projects as a company here: https://govanguard.com/blog/covid_19_resources/

 * Table of Contents
 * Resources